 The Economic Development department focuses on helping existing businesses grow and works to attract new business and industry to the community.
 The division is funded through a community partnership for economic development, 21st Century Jobs, supported with funds raised from both the public and private sectors.

-As Senior Vice President of Economic Development for the St. Joseph Metro Chamber, Brad Lau is responsible for overseeing the business attraction, retention and workforce programs for the St. Joseph and Buchanan County area.
+As Senior Vice President of Economic Development, Brad Lau is responsible for overseeing the business attraction, retention and workforce programs for the St. Joseph and Buchanan County area.

 Before joining the Chamber in 1998, Mr. Lau was employed as the Community Development Manager and a Grants Specialist for the City of St. Joseph.
 He also has private-sector experience as a real estate development Project Coordinator and Commercial Leasing Consultant.